kmpf/uap/doc/source/interaction.rst

     --job-ids             Prints space seperated cluster job ids of all submitted jobs.
     --summarize           Displays summarized information of the analysis.
     --graph               Displays the dependency graph of the analysis.
+    --hash                Compare sha256sums of existing files with the logged values.
     --sources             Displays only information about the source runs.
     -r [RUN [RUN ...]], --run [RUN [RUN ...]]
                           The status of these runs are displayed.